San Luis Reservoir

 San Luis Reservoir provides flexibility for both water projects.
 For instance, during periods of high runoff, usually in winter and spring, SWP operators pump water into storage at the reservoir for use during drier periods or may release water from Northern California’s Lake Oroville to make room for anticipated flood flows.
 Likewise, Reclamation stores excess water in San Luis for later use by farms, cities and wildlife refuges.

-In 2023, the Department of the Interior and San Luis & Delta-Mendota Water Authority approved plans to raise Sisk Dam by 10 feet to create 130,000 acre-feet of additional water storage The additional space created in San Luis Reservoir will be used to store water for delivery to south-of-Delta water contractors and wildlife refuges.
+In 2023, the Department of the Interior and San Luis & Delta-Mendota Water Authority approved plans to raise Sisk Dam by 10 feet to create 130,000 acre-feet of additional water storage.
+The additional space created in San Luis Reservoir will be used to store water for delivery to south-of-Delta water contractors and wildlife refuges.
 The water will be used to meet existing contractual obligations and not serve any new demands.

 An accompanying dam safety project is also underway to protect Sisk Dam from future earthquakes.
 Reclamation is adding stability berms and other safety features to the dam, which was built on an active fault.
-The $1 billion project is expected to be completed by 2032.